 Calcium is notorious for being a major player in bone health, but it is also an essential component part of our nervous system.
-Lacking in calcium may increase the symptoms of anxiety and the risk of depression.
-While calcium is predominantly found in dairy products like milk, cheese and yoghurt, it is also present in non-dairy sources such as canned salmon and sardines and in vegetables such as kale and spinach.
+A lack of calcium may increase the symptoms of anxiety and the risk of depression.
+While calcium is predominantly found in dairy products like milk, cheese and yoghurt, it is also present in non-dairy sources such as canned salmon and sardines, and in vegetables like kale and spinach.

-Magnesium also helps with reducing anxiety.
-Food sources with magnesium include brazil nuts, legumes, dark green leafy vegetables, dairy products, and whole grains such as oatmeal, quinoa and brown rice.
+Magnesium also helps to reduce anxiety.
+Food sources with magnesium include brazil nuts, legumes, dark green leafy vegetables, dairy products and whole grains such as oatmeal, quinoa and brown rice.

 Adopting a nutritious diet…

-Including foods with nutrients that have stress-fighting capabilities is one way we can ensure we’re eating varied sources of nutrients.
-Being proactive in making positive changes to your diet can uplift your spirits and lead to a healthier lifestyle.
+Including foods with nutrients that have stress-fighting capabilities is one way we can ensure we’re eating a varied diet.
+Being proactive in making positive changes to your diet can uplift your spirits and, ultimately, lead to a healthier lifestyle!